 Other chefs meanwhile chose local ingredients for their expressions of freedom as an inherently Lithuanian value.
 Tomas Rimydis from Ertlio namas combined traditional Lithuanian smoked meat skilandis with no less traditional beetroot, buckwheat and apples.

-Other chefs chose local ingredients for their expressions of freedom as inherently Lithuanian value.
+Then for others they select chose local ingredients for their expressions of freedom as inherently Lithuanian value.
 Take for this Tomas Rimydis from Ertlio namas, who combined traditional Lithuanian smoked meat skilandis with no less traditional beetroot, buckwheat and apples.

 Lithuanian Snacks: Reflecting 'National Drive' For Freedom